Frequently Asked Questions

 WHERE IS KAMALBE SCHOOL?

 The full address of the School is 14 Avenida A, 4-25, Zone 1, Quetzaltenango.
 It's easy to find walking west on 4ta Calle from Central Park.
 We're two buildings south of the first set of stoplights after the park (at 14ta Avenida A and 4ta Calle).

 See a map of where we are here.

-If you're having a hard time finding us, give us a call and we can meet you at your hostel, hotel or homestay
+If you prefer, give us a call and we can meet you at your hostel, hotel or homestay.

-- Transportation is much easier if you pack light.
+- Travel is much easier if you pack light.
+You can wash and dry a load of laundry in Xela for about 15 Quetzales (about $2.00USD).
 You’ll also want to save space for items you may acquire here and want to take home when you leave.

 - The power outlets here are the same as US outlets, however its not easy to find three prong outlets.
 You can buy a cheap converter in Xela or in your home country.

 - Most hostels and host families will provide blankets and towels/washcloths.
-They are inexpensive and easy to find when you get here if you find out you need one.
+They are inexpensive and easy to find when you get here if you find out you need something.